mongodb/specifications/source/transactions/tests/README.rst

 #.
 If the ``skipReason`` field is present, skip this test completely.
 #.
 Create a MongoClient and call
    ``client.admin.runCommand({killAllSessions: []})`` to clean up any open transactions from previous test failures.
+Ignore a command failure with error code 11601 ("Interrupted") to work around `SERVER-38335`_.

    - Running ``killAllSessions`` cleans up any open transactions from a previously failed test to prevent the current test from blocking.